Risk Management

 Risk Management System

 Based on the Group Risk Management Committee rules, the JGC Group has established and uses a comprehensive risk management system for a systematic understanding of the risks posed to the Group as a whole.
 We are committed to further reducing these risks.
-Management of business risks of the Group is mainly carried out by each operating company, with significant individual risks reported to the holding company Board and discussed as necessary.
+Additionally, we have newly set up the Group Information Security Committee for information security, and the Economic Security and Geopolitical Risk Review Task Force for economic security and geopolitical risks—these groups focus on Group-wide risk management in their respective areas.
+Also, management of business risks of the Group is mainly carried out by each operating company, with significant individual risks reported to the holding company Board and discussed as necessary.

 Risk Management System